Tage Thompson Game Preview: Sabres vs. Flames

 Thompson Stats vs. the Flames in 2022-23

-- Defensively, the Flames allowed 247 total goals (3.0 per game) to rank 13th in league action.
+- The Flames conceded 247 total goals (3.0 per game), ranking 13th in NHL play in goals against.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.